PIP and DLA benefits

 It was the usual brown envelope from the DWP with a return address of DWP PO Box 535 Belfast.
 It’s never an expensive white envelope and it’s never by first-class mail.
 Their letters always arrive on a Saturday morning just like this one, 21 April 2018.
 I opened it, the message was very simple, Your […]

 I recently attended a one day seminar on ‘paying people who receive benefits’.
 Typically these people are service users.
 How can I condense an intense six hour seminar into 500 words?
 Not easy, so here are a few important points.
 Paying people who receive benefits is not straight forward.
 The rules are complex.
 Also the […]

 Every once in a while the postman delivers a letter and I think ‘Uh oh this could be trouble’.
 On the front of this letter in big black letters I was told ‘IMPORTANT INFORMATION THIS IS NOT A CIRCULAR’ and it was ‘PRIVATE & CONFIDENTIAL’.
 The really important clue was the sender, printed on the back […]

 Do you remember a blog I wrote a month ago?
 The Department of Work and Pensions (DWP) summoned me to an interview.
 I arrived at the appointed hour and came out 30 minutes later feeling as if I had been mauled by an angry lion or flattened by a steam roller.
 This will definitely not rank […]

 The postman delivered a buff brown envelope on the 7th Feb.
 The Wife gave it to me.
 The return address was DWP, PO Box 585, Belfast.
 Straightaway I said, “Oh this is something about my disability allowance”.
-She made me open it.
-It was dated 1st February 2017.
-The basic gist of it was as follows. […]
+Instead the DWP invite me to a meeting, much more sinister.
+The basic gist was as follows The […]